Election and Political Mail are part of a long tradition in American political history.

 - Political Mail is any mailpiece sent for political campaign purposes by a registered candidate, a campaign committee, or a committee of a political party to promote candidates, referendums, or campaigns.
-Election Mail refers to items such as ballots, voter registration cards, and absentee applications that an authorized election official creates for voters.
+Material mailed by a political action committee or organization engaging in issues advocacy or voter mobilization is also considered political mail.

 During the COVID-19 pandemic, the number of Americans voting by mail rather than going to polls increased significantly.
 As we detailed in our June 2021 white paper, Vote by Mail and the Postal Service: A Primer, in the November 2020 election, 46 percent of votes were cast by mail compared to only 21 percent in the 2016 election.

 Accordingly, the OIG expanded its monitoring and oversight of the Postal Service’s ability to timely process and deliver Election Mail for the 2020 election.
 We conducted site visits to observe and monitor operations at postal facilities around the country as described in our report Service Performance of Election and Political Mail During the November 2020 General Election.